lifox1/staticwebappstarter-1/README.md

 4. Select your previously cloned repo

 ####     8. Clone UI repo
+This repo is used for the POC front end.
-Fork the below repository to the same Github that was used previously https://github.com/jameshoff-msft/staticwebappstarter This repo is used for the POC front end
+Fork the below repository to the same Github that was used previously https://github.com/jameshoff-msft/staticwebappstarter

 1. Ensure you are still logged into your github repo
 2. Navigate to the above repo
 3. Select Fork in upper right menu
 4. Select your github account
 We will use the link (github.com/<my account name>/staticwebappstarter) to this newly forked repo in the next steps

 ####     9. Review your Pipeline YAML